View all web browser and mobile devices available in our cloud-based test lab.

 Xcode comes with simulator functionality while Android Studio comes with an emulator.
 Both became stable and mature in the last few years and each has a large variety of capabilities for advanced validations.

 The major use case for virtual device labs is for continuous integration (CI) testing.
 The increased adoption of DevOps and Agile methodologies drives teams to test more in the early stages of the development process, otherwise known as shift left testing.
-New test automation frameworks that are more aligned to developers’ skills and tools, such as Espresso and XCUITest, help development teams to increase their test automation coverage.
+New test automation frameworks more aligned to developers’ skills and tools, such as Espresso and XCUITest, help development teams increase their test automation coverage.